sanaehasan/js_coding_exercises/README.md

 # The challenges

-Open [The week1 challenge instructions](docs/week1.md) to get started!
+Open [the first challenge instructions](docs/exercise001.md) to get started!